About the game

 Resonator Skills

-Each Resonator in Wuthering Waves has 6 different abilities that define their playstyle.
+Each Resonator in Wuthering Waves has 7 different abilities that define their playstyle.

 • Resonance Skill is a combat ability that a Resonator can use with effects ranging from dealing damage to healing your allies.
 This ability usually has a cooldown and can not be used back to back.
+They are usually also a large source of Concerto Energy and Resonance Energy.

 • Forte Circuit is a gameplay defining ability that is unique for every Resonator.
 It is represented by a gauge above the health bar.
 Once it is available, it will change into the color of that Resonator’s Element and will gain a waveform-like appearance.
 It can be activated by using the right abilities while it is available.
+Resonators can have multiple forte bars to represent different meters that have different effects.

 • Outro and Intro Skills are abilities that activate upon switching Resonator once the current Resonator has filled the Concerto Energy.
 It is represented by a gauge to the left of the health bar.
 Upon switching, the current Resonator will activate their Outro Skill, buffing the next Resonator you are switching into.
 While Intro Skills are unique attacks that the next Resonator will perform.